Michael Mariano: Independence and Somali Republic

 Mariano was a strong campaigner for independence and he was a member of the British Somaliland Protectorate advisory committee which worked extensively to prepare Somaliland for independence from the United Kingdom.
-Alongside other active members of the protectorate such as Muhammad Haji Ibrahim Egal and Sultan Abdillahi Deria they oversaw independence on June 26, 1960.
-Somaliland would unify with Italian Somaliland on July 1, 1960, to form the Somali Republic.
+Alongside other active members of the protectorate such as Muhammad Haji Ibrahim Egal and Sultan Abdillahi Deria they oversaw independence on June 26, 1960.Republic Somaliland would unify with Italian trust territory Somalia on July 1, 1960, to form the Somali Republic.
 Mariano won a seat in Erigavo part of Burao District and served as MP in the Somali Parliament.

 Somali Kenyan Liberation

 The NFD (Northern Frontier District of Kenya) is an exclusive Somali inhabited territory within Kenya now encompassing Wajir County, Garissa County and Mandera County.
 From 1960 to 1967 the Somali Republic pushed and supported Somali efforts to unify ethnic Somali territory with Somalia proper.
 Mariano himself held a radio program on Radio Mogadishu called 'Needs of the Somali People' and in 1962 gave advice regarding the situation of the NFD.
 He was one of the leading figures in the intellectual war against Kenya while Shifta fighters fought the Kenyan military.
 This is part of his broadcast statement on October 26, 1962.

 The cry "Let us secede from Kenya and have union with the Somali Republic" is indeed clear.
 It means what it says and that is that.
 But if there are demands such as "Let us secede from Kenya but be under separate temporary rule," This can result in a reply like "We cannot rule you separately and temporarily and it is better for you to be tied to Kenya as before."
 This is the worst thing and can bring discontent.
 The best thing for the people to do is to make their position very clear, that is, a) to secede from Kenya and b) to unite with their brothers in the Somali Republic.